adrienthebo/puppetconf2013-presentation/nanoc/content/_limitations.md

 If this presentation was all roses and butterflies

 Then it would be very boring.

+<% notes do %>
+  * If I came only to sing praises of Vagrant
+  * I would just go to Q & A right now
+<% end %>
 <% end %>

 <% slide do %>